Aaron Grandidier-Nkanang: Pau

 He signed for Section Paloise ahead of the 2024–25 season.
 In September 2024, he made his debut for the club 49–25 victory against La Rochelle in the Top14.

 In September 2025, he scored his first try of the season in a 34–10 victory against Stade Français.
 That same month, he also extended his current deal with the club until 2029.
 In October 2025, he scored two tries in a 30–26 victory against Toulouse.

 International career

 In 2022, he made his debut for the senior France national rugby sevens team.
 At the Hong Kong sevens during the 2022-23 SVNS season he scored a French record 11 tries in a single weekend.

 In July 2024, he was confirmed in the French team for the 2024 Paris Olympics.
 He scored twice in the quarter-final against Argentina to help France reach the semi-finals of the tournament.
 In November 2024, he was nominated for World Rugby Men's Sevens Player of the Year at the World Rugby Awards.

 In October 2025, he was selected for the senior squad ahead of the 2025 Autumn Nations Series.
+In July 2026, Grandidier-Nkanang was named for his France debut against Australia in the inaugural Nations Championship in Brisbane, scoring two tries in a 42-26 victory.